 Payroll deduction is an effective method for managing your employee benefits while maintaining control over costs.

-In our next blog in this series, we will explain the value of Co-Insurance as a benefits plan cost sharing option.
+Check out part two in this blog series, where we will explain the value of Co-Insurance as a benefits plan cost sharing option.

 - SelectFlex Benefits for Small Groups of 3 or More Employees - June 9, 2016